canonical/microk8s.io/docs/working.md

 We reference the image with `image: mynginx:local`.
 Kubernetes will behave as though there is an image in docker.io (the Dockerhub registry) for which it already has a cached copy.
 This process can be repeated any time changes are made to the image.
-Note that containerd will not cache images with the `latest` tag so make sure you do not use that.
+Note that containerd will not cache images with the `latest` tag so make sure you avoid it.

 ## Working with public registries